jhvst/sugarcane/README.md

 Under heavy development!

 Sugarcane is a persistent data-store for Go structures.
 Data is saved in binary and loaded as byte buffer, so you don't need to encode data to different format, say JSON.
-Databases saved by sugarcane are also lightweight; one million structures of three field structures weight under 100MB.
+Databases saved by sugarcane are also lightweight; one million structures of three field structures weight around 50-100MB.

 Sugarcane has no dependencies outside of the Go base library, so it will compile on every platform supported by Go.